Using Lucam to smooth Bayer Array artifact with Skynyx 2-1c Color Camera

 Lucam recorder (http://www.astrofactum.de/Astrofactum/LucamRecorder/index.htm) offers several different formats for image capture.
 I

-had been using either AVI (limited to 8 bit color) or TIFF (which can take advantage of the 12 bit color depth of the Skynyx 2-1c camera).
+had been using either AVI (limited to 8 bit color) or TIFF (which can take advantage of the 12 bit color depth of the Skynyx 2-1c

-14" diameter) this herringbone/grid artifact shows in the final image.
+currently only 14" diameter) this herringbone/grid artifact shows in the final image.

 Below is a test image of a building with prominent vertical and horizontal edges, a blow up of an area to show the artifact in an image